The Americans: Reconstruction to the 21st Century, California Edition

 a. communities could have schools for whites only, even if there were no schools for blacks.

-b. the Fourteenth Amendment was
+b. the Fourteenth Amendment was unconstitutional.

 c. racial segregation was legal if whites and blacks had equal "accommodations."